The Many Faces of Go, version 12

 Korea, Europe, and IGS.

-The older Many Faces of Go version 11 has a 6 Kyu diploma from the Japanese Nihon-Ki-in,
+The older Many Faces of Go Version 11 has a 6 kyu diploma from the Japanese Nihon-Ki-in,

 based on test games against rated Japanese players

-Many Faces version 12 is rated stronger than 1 Dan on the online KGS server, based on
+Many Faces Version 12 is rated stronger than 1 Dan on the online KGS server, based on

 Known Bugs, Incompatibilities, and issues in Version 12